-A securities analyst gathers and interprets data about securities, companies, corporate strategies, economies or.
-Securities analysts are sometimes called financial , or (although there is a distinction among these titles).
+A securities analyst gathers and interprets data about securities, companies, corporate strategies, economies or financial markets.
+Securities analysts are sometimes called financial analysts, equity analysts or investment analysts (although there is a distinction among these titles).

 Much of a securities analyst's job involves gathering data from publications, researchers and other sources; creating financial models; and writing reports or making presentations.

 Securities analysts can also be heavily involved with mergers and acquisitions, consulting, corporate strategy, bankruptcy, and myriad other financially important processes.
-Most securities analysts work for banks, private firms, venture capital firms, and research companies.
-They usually study and make estimates for companies in a specific industry or industry sector.
-They regularly publish reports about these companies and make buy and sell recommendations on those , which clients and third parties pay to read.
+Most securities analysts work for investment banks, private equity firms, venture capital firms, hedge funds and research companies.
+They usually study and make earnings estimates for companies in a specific industry or industry sector.
+They regularly publish reports about these companies and make buy and sell recommendations on those stocks, which clients and third parties pay to read.